Conditions

 Data link conditions

-Data link conditions are used to write data back to your form's linked objects only if the condition is met.
-For example, you can set a condition on a data link rule that will check the value of a question field, so that the rule is only triggered if the value entered for that question meets the condition.
+You can use data link conditions to write data back to your form's linked objects only if the condition is met.
+For example, you can set a condition on a data link rule that will check the value of a question field.
+So the rule only triggers if the value a user enters for that question meets the condition.

 NOT (ISBLANK) condition for empty fields

-Without conditions, data link rules will create blank records for fields that have been left blank.
-It's good practice to add conditions for non-mandatory fields that have an associated data link rule, to ensure that the rule does not create empty records.
+Without conditions, data link rules will create blank records for fields that users leave blank.
+It's good practice to add conditions for non-mandatory fields that have an associated data link rule. this ensures the rule doesn't create empty records.

-In the following example, the form has a text entry field for Passport Number (PassportNo).
-This field is associated with a data link rule that writes the passport number back to a field in the Passports object, related to the Team Member record.
-The condition NOT (ISBLANK(PassportNo))
+In this example, the form has a text entry field for Passport Number (PassportNo).
+This field is associated with a data link rule that writes the passport number back to a field in the Passports object.
+It's related to the Team Member record.
+The condition NOT (ISBLANK(PassportNo)) ensures that, if the user leaves the passport number field blank, the condition isn't met.
+The data link rule won't trigger.